alerozene/audioFilter/README.md

 ## To do:
 - [x] Make template with raw data so that not only int16 is accepted: actually this cannot be done since the selection happens at compile time; [this](https://stackoverflow.com/questions/495021/why-can-templates-only-be-implemented-in-the-header-file?rq=1) may be a solution
 - [ ] Create a live audio version of this software where microphone data can also be read and filtered
-- [ ] Find a way to make all buttons in the group of filter options the same size
+- [x] Find a way to make all buttons in the group of filter options the same size
-- [ ] In audiofilter.cpp (and .h) change the way teh filter option is selected.
+- [x] In audiofilter.cpp (and .h) change the way the filter option is selected.
 Now there is one function per click, there should be an easier way to do this
-- [ ] Maybe abandon globals and pass the classes across each other
+- [x] Maybe abandon globals and pass the classes across each other
-- [ ] re-scaling of the main widget does not work
+- [x] re-scaling of the main widget does not work
-- [ ] Put the contents of onfileclicked into onokayclicked and prevent the program from progressing if the path to the wavfile is null pointer
+- [x] Put the contents of onfileclicked into onokayclicked and prevent the program from progressing if the path to the wavfile is null pointer
 - [ ] ? support for mp3

 ### Current bugs
 ---
-- [ ] The "noisy" option does not work
+- [x] The "noisy" option does not work
 - [ ] Horizontal axis is double the size of pcm axis
 - [ ]